-In our 2018 Annual Parent Survey parents told us that 2 in 5 children have experienced stress relating to homework (42%) and exams (41%), so you are not alone if your child is also feeling the pressure of schoolwork.
+In our 2021 Parent Voice Report, parents told us that 41% of children have experienced stress relating to homework and 35% have exams-related stress, so you are not alone if your child is also feeling the pressure of schoolwork.
 Many parents were also concerned that the school’s high expectations were putting pressure on their child (53%).

 Expectations can help us learn to strive for things and therefore help children work to reach their full potential.
 However, expectations that are set too high can have a negative affect and cause pressure when they feel unrealistic, inflexible or inadequately supported.
 As parents, we can play a big role in helping our children to maintain a positive outlook on their schoolwork by supporting them at home.

 If you feel your child is under too much pressure from schoolwork, here's how you can help:

 Having a good relationship with the school (or at least knowing the best way to start a conversation with them) really helps when it comes to addressing any problems head on.
 With joined-up help from both home and school your child will feel listened to and supported.

 If you think the school may be putting too much pressure on your child it’s okay to let them know.
 Get in touch and explain you’d like to talk through your concerns.
 The first point of contact will usually be your child’s class teacher or form tutor.
 If you think it would be helpful, ask to speak to the SENCo or a member of the pastoral care team as well – your child’s teacher may suggest this anyway.

 To find the best solution it helps to be clear about what your concerns are so make a list, keep a diary or ask your child to write a letter so it's in their words.
 Parents’ evenings are another great opportunity to have a constructive discussion about the work or any feelings around it.
 Have a look at our information on how to make the most of parents’ evenings.
 But if you're worried, don’t feel you have to wait until then.